theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube.md

 permalink: /:collection/:path
 weight: 6
 lang: en_GB
+progressstate: 5
 ---

 ### About BW Cube
 The component Xtract Cube for Alteryx BW Cube data source can be used to extract data from SAP BW InfoProviders (e.g., Cubes) or Queries and process it further in Alteryx.

 ### To Use BW Cube
 Basic knowledge of Xtract for Alteryx is required to understand the following sections, see [Getting Started with Xtract for Alteryx](./getting-started).